-- Date of application - Location of premises to be served

-- Date applicant will be ready for service.
-Customer requiring "same day" water/wastewater service requiring overtime will be required to pay an after-hours connection fee - Address to which bills are to be mailed or delivered - Whether applicant is owner, tenant, or agent for the premises - Such other information as the utility may reasonably require
+- Date of application - Location of premises to be served - Date the applicant will be ready for service.
+Customers requiring "same day" water/wastewater service requiring overtime will be required to pay an after-hours connection fee - Address to which bills are to be mailed or delivered - Whether the applicant is the owner, tenant, or agent for the premises - Such other information as the utility may reasonably require or readiness to serve charge of the applicable rate schedule is based; neither does it bind the District to serve, except under reasonable conditions.